AI Receptionist vs Google Business Agent (2026 Guide)

 Fair question.
 Let me answer it the way I’d answer it on a call, which is to say honestly, including the parts that aren’t good for me.

-What Google’s Business Agent actually does
+What Google’s local AI actually does

 What it doesn’t do

-It doesn’t answer your phone.
+It doesn’t answer your phone as your front desk.

-I want to be blunt about this because the keynote glosses over it.
-For a phone-heavy shop — contractors, clinics, salons, anyone whose customers call — the bulk of your lost revenue isn’t someone bouncing off your Google listing.
-It’s the call that comes in during the Friday rush, hits a voicemail nobody checks until Monday, and books with the next shop down the list.
-I’ve run the missed-call math against answering services and missed-call-text-back tools before, and the number is always bigger than owners expect.
+I want to be blunt about this because the product categories blur together fast.
+For a phone-heavy shop - contractors, clinics, salons, attorneys, local services - the expensive miss is often not someone bouncing off your Google listing.
+It is the call that comes in during the Friday rush, hits a voicemail nobody checks until Monday, and books with the next shop down the list.

 It also doesn’t:

-- Read and write to your CRM, so the lead is logged, tagged, and ready for follow-up
+- Read and write to your CRM so the lead is logged, tagged, and ready for follow-up

-- Run your actual intake script — the qualifying questions that decide whether this is a $200 job or a $4,000 one
+- Run your actual intake script - the questions that decide whether this is a $200 job or a $4,000 one

 - Handle escalation the way you’d want a front desk to (“this sounds like a gas leak, I’m connecting you now”)